pablo-fernandezd/Referee-SignalsDetection/README.md

 **Explanation:**

-- **Box Loss, Object Loss, Class Loss:**
-  These three plots show the evolution of the loss values during model training over 50 epochs.
-Lower values indicate a better fit of the model to the training data.
-The losses remain relatively stable for most of the training, with an increase at the end, likely due to overfitting or changes in the validation set.

 - **Model Performance (mAP):**
-  The bottom plot shows the main performance metric: mAP (mean Average Precision), both overall and at an IoU threshold of 0.5.
-The model maintains a high mAP (around 0.8) for most of the training, indicating good detection and classification capability for referee signals.
-The drop at the end may be due to overfitting or variations in the validation set.
+  The top plot shows the evolution of the main performance metric: mAP (mean Average Precision), both overall and at an IoU threshold of 0.5, over 350 epochs.
+The model quickly reaches a high mAP and maintains it throughout training, indicating strong and stable detection and classification performance for referee signals.

+- **Box Loss, Class Loss, Object Loss:**
+  The three lower plots show the evolution of the loss values during model training.
+All losses decrease rapidly in the early epochs and stabilize at low values, with occasional spikes.
+This indicates that the model is learning effectively and converging well, with only minor fluctuations.

-These metrics reflect that the model is able to effectively learn to detect and classify referee signals, although monitoring for overfitting is recommended in future iterations.
+These metrics reflect that the model is able to effectively learn to detect and classify referee signals, achieving high and stable performance across a long training period.

 ## System Architecture